Alicepinch/bakemyday/README.md

 ## Credits

-All images and content has been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) Instagram account.
+All images and content have been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) Instagram account.
 I have full permission to use all images and all branding for this website from the owner of this business.
 - CI Slack Community
+-

 ## Codes